FuadMaher1/FuadMaher1/README.md

 ## 🚀 How to Run the Project
 1. Download or clone the project
 2. Open `index.html` in your browser
-3.Or I will simply send you the link of witch project you want, so you can past it on your browser search box and , it will run automaticaly .
+3. Or I will simply send you the link of witch project you want, so you can past it on your browser search box and , it will run automaticaly .

 ## 📸 Screenshots